 A Safe Place to Share Concerns

-It didn’t take long to take off!
-What began that frosty morning as a solo walk with just Ash, has flourished into something exceptionally fabulous.
-There are over 150 members of the Facebook group and the number of men that take part in the twice-weekly walk grows each time.
+It wasn’t long before it truly took off!
+What began that frosty morning as a solo walk for Ash, has flourished into something exceptionally fabulous.
+There are over 250 members of the Facebook group and the number of men that take part in the twice-weekly walk grows each time.
 Aside from being a safe space for men to talk, it’s also a great way of boosting your fitness!

-Ash also recently was a guest speaker at one of Petrea King’s Quest for Life “Heal Your Life” workshops, where he touched on his own struggles and recovery and the great work he is doing in our community.
+Ash also recently has also been a guest speaker at Petrea King’s Quest for Life “Heal Your Life” workshops, where he touched on his own struggles and recovery and the great work he is doing in our community.

 I recently chatted to Ash about The Man Walk Bowral and how well it is going.
 I’m so proud of our community, and how well we support each other, in particular, that we have people like Ash, who make it their goal in life to help others.